OWF/owf2013/blocks/en/think.md

-"THINK" will focus on the main questions at the code of open source today: Open Data, Net Neutrality, Cloud Computing, commons, Smart Nodes and the Internet of Things.
-Key players in these domains will share their vision with the participants to further the evolution of the knowlegde society.
+"THINK" will focus on the main strategies such as public policy, collaborative innovation, training and jobs, MOOC, communities and women in tech.
+Key players in these fields will share their vision with the participants to further the evolution of the knowlegde society.